Ireland in the Eurovision Song Contest 2018: Semi-final

-Ireland performed eighteenth in the first semi-final, following the entry from Switzerland and preceding the entry from Cyprus.
-At the end of the show, Ireland was announced as one of the ten countries who qualified to the grand final, making it their first qualification since 2013.
-Following the semi-final, Ryan O'Shaughnessy participated in a press conference with the other winners in which they drew which half of the final they'd perform in.
-Ireland was drawn to perform in the second half of the grand final.
-It was later revealed that Ireland placed sixth in the semi-final, receiving a total of 179 points: 108 points from the televoting and 71 points from the juries.
+At the end of the show, Ireland was announced as having finished in the top 10 and subsequently qualifying for the grand final.
+This was the first time in four years that Ireland had managed to qualify to the Eurovision final; their last appearance in a final was in 2013.
+It was later revealed that the Ireland placed sixth in the semi-final, receiving a total of 179 points: 108 points from the televoting and 71 points from the juries.